-All DMP students (i.e. Cert of Proficiency track students, Tech Cert track students, and AAS track students) are introduced to the process digital sound editing (for audio and audio/video production) in DMP 1301 - Introduction to Digital Media Production.
-During the 2020/2021 academic year 19 students completed the DMP

-1301 assignment associated with the audio editing PLO, and all 19 scored high to extremely high marks (graded with a rubric) on all of the assignment criteria.
+All DMP students (I.e. Cert of Proficiency track students, Tech Cert track students, and AAS track students) are introduced to the process digital sound editing (for audio and audio/video production) in DMP 1301 - Introduction to Digital Media Production.
+8 students completed the introductory assignment associated with the audio editing PLO, and all 8 scored high to extremely high marks (rubrics included in associated content) on all of the assignment criteria.
 Therefore, it can be concluded that this PLO has been successfully introduced.